racheltsai2020/analysis-on-health-data/README.md

     If running the Heart Attack data: python preprocessing.py

-    If running the Brain Cancer data: python preprocessing_mri.py
+    If running the Brain Tumor data: python preprocessing_mri.py